 Graduation Success Rate (GSR) for Division I student-athletes who

-began college in 2005 combining for an average of 97.9 percent
+began college in 2005 combining for an average of 98 percent across

 The Ivy League is included in the GSR data for the second-consecutive year.
 The NCAA did not collect graduation rate data for student-athletes who were not receiving athletically-related aid until 2004.
 The six-year graduation rate data for those student-athletes who began college in 2004 is now available so the data now includes the Ivy League.

 The GSR for the last four graduating classes of all Division I student-athletes (2002-2005) remains at 80 percent, still an all-time high for the NCAA, according to NCAA President Mark Emmert.
 The most recent one-year GSR for the 2005 class is 81 percent, down one point from last year.
 Most other sports remained steady or were down slightly in year-to-year comparisons.

 The overall GSR for the 2005 entering class is seven points higher than the 1995 entering class.

 The NCAA's Graduation Success Rate includes transfer students and student-athletes who leave in good academic standing, unlike the federal graduation rate, which does not count transfers.
 The GSR and federal rate calculations measure graduation over six years from first-time college enrollment.

 The federal graduation rate, while less inclusive than the GSR, provides the only measure of historic academic comparison between student-athletes and the general student body.
 By this standard, student-athletes consistently outperform nearly all their peers in the student body.